 BUBBLES IN THE ICING -When making icing for flooding, sometimes with all the mixing we let air bubbles in the icing.
 To help eliminate air bubbles, let the icing sit for at least 30 minutes and then gently stir with a spoon to get rid of the bubbles.

 DARK BLOTCHY SPOTS on the dried royal icing-sometimes when royal icing dries on a cookie it can absorb fat from the cookie and create dark blotchy spots.I guess it is something that possibly also has to do with the amount of humidity in the air.
 There are few things that you can do to help prevent this:

 - Let the tinted icing sit overnight, especially when using dark colors, it helps to develop color and you don’t need to use as much coloring agent, and it can also help with blotchy spots when working with dark colors, red can give you hard time sometimes.

 - To speed up the drying process use fans and dehumidifier if you have one, make sure you clean the fans periodically, and you dry cookies in an enclosed area.

 - Keep in mind that if you live in high humidity climate you need to find a way to speed up the drying process, use fans to promote more air circulation, and use dehumidifier if you have one, it helps with the drying time as well.

-- I recommend finding what works for you the best, climate and weather can play tricks on us, so testing is always a good idea.
+- I recommend finding what works best for you, climate and weather can play tricks on us, so testing is always a good idea.
 Learn more about royal icing my Royal Icing FAQ.